asad939/asad939/README.md

 - 👋 Hi, I’m @asad939
 - 👀 I like playing with data
-- 🌱 I’m currently learning Python & SQL
+- 🌱 Polishing my skills in  Python & SQL
 - 📫 http://linkedin.com/in/asad381

 <!---